dylanfisher/forest-shopify/README.md

 - Listen to webhooks to avoid potential of stale data using just a sync task via cron job
 - Document frontend javascript examples of how to interact with the store via the `js-buy-sdk` library.
 - Analytics compatible with Shopify (Google, FB Pixel, etc.)
-- Missing product fields (double check these exists in graphql request first)
-    - status
-- Missing variant fields (double check these exists in graphql request first)
+- Missing product/variant fields
-    - position
-    - option1
-    - option2
+  - metafields
+  - SelectedOptions on a variant?
-    - option3
+  - Tags?

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).